Aliases for KCND2 Gene

 GeneCards Summary for KCND2 Gene

 KCND2 (Potassium Channel, Voltage Gated Shal Related Subfamily D, Member 2) is a Protein Coding gene.
-Diseases associated with KCND2 include long qt syndrome.
+Diseases associated with KCND2 include cycloplegia and multiple sclerosis 4.
 Among its related pathways are Circadian entrainment and Transmission across Chemical Synapses.
-GO annotations related to this gene include voltage-gated potassium channel activity and A-type (transient outward) potassium channel activity.
+GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNA10.

 UniProtKB/Swiss-Prot for KCND2 Gene